Overview of Metal Plaques

 Four examples of metal-plated plaques (bronze, brass, copper, and nickel-silver) are shown above in Fig. 2.
 Fig 3 below shows the finish quality for four of the metals, when the plated HDU samples are polished and buffed.
 Each metal is described below, along with its heritage.
 You can click on the gold underlined text to go to the photo Gallery page for that metal, or click on an item in the horizontal list below the gold masthead to see that Gallery page.

 Bronze.
 We make many plaques using bronze as the plating metal.
-Bronze is an alloy consisting primarily of copper, with about 12% tin and small amounts of other metals such as aluminium, manganese, nickel or zinc.
+Bronze is an alloy consisting primarily of copper, with about 12% tin and small amounts of other metals such as aluminum, manganese, nickel or zinc.
 The archelogical period where bronze was the hardest metal in widespread use is known as the Bronze Age, which began in Western Eurasia began about 4000 BC., Bronze was used extensively in Europe and China in ancient times for weapons, armor and tools, but it was eventually replaced in most applications by iron around 1300 B.C, ushering the Iron Age.
 Bronze is commonly used today for statues, plaques, jewelry, and other decorative items.
 Durable and classically beautiful, Bronze possesses all the physical properties of solid cast bronze yet its composite matrix gives it the added benefit of being anti-corrosive.
+An example of 3D bronze-plated plaque is shown on the right.

 Brass.
 Brass is the most popular metal for plating our plaques, probably because it is bright and shiny and has a gold-like appearance.
 Brass is a metallic alloy that is made of copper and zinc.
 In antiquity, it was polished and used for mirrors.
 It is extensively used today for military and police insignia and badges, as well as many industrial applications.
 It is also used for architectural features on buildings such as domes, where it gives the appearance of gold when illuminated by the sun.
-Our brass plating is indistinguishable from solid, foundry-cast brass.
+Our brass plating is indistinguishable from solid, foundry-cast brass .
+An example of 3D brass-plated plaque is shown on the right.

-Nickel-Silver.
+Nickel-Silver (German-Silver).
 We use Nickel-silver, sometimes called German-silver, to plate many plaques each year.
 Nickel-silver is a copper alloy with 60% copper, 20% nickel and 20% zinc.
 Nickel silver is named for its silvery appearance, but it contains no elemental silver.
 The name "German silver" refers to its development by 19th-century German metalworkers in imitation of the Chinese alloy known as paktong (cupronickel).
 Nickel-silver was first known and used in China.
-During the Qing dynasty, it was "smuggled into various parts of the East Indies", despite a government ban on the export of nickel silver.
 It became known in the West from imported wares called paktong (Cantonese), literally "white copper", for which the silvery metal was used to imitate sterling silver.
-The earliest European mention of paktong occurs in the year 1597.
-In 1823 a German competition was held to perfect the production process: the goal was to develop an alloy that possessed the closest visual similarity to silver.
-In 1830 the German process of manufacture was introduced into England, while exports of paktong from China gradually stopped.
-That is why today the alloy has lost its original name (paktong) and is generally known as German silver.
-After 1840, the development of electroplating caused nickel-silver to become widely used.
 It formed an ideal, strong and bright substrate for the plating process.
-It was also used un-plated in applications such as cheaper grades of cutlery.
-With our cold-sprayable plating application, Nickel-Silver is indistinguishable from foundry-cast nickel-silver and is an impressive silvery metal veneer on our High-Density-Urethane (HDU) plaques.
+With our cold-sprayable plating application, Nickel-Silver plating is indistinguishable from foundry-cast nickel-silver and is an impressive silvery metal veneer on our High-Density-Urethane (HDU) plaques.
+An example of 3D German-silver plated plaque is shown on the right.

 24K Gold Leaf Gilding.
 We gild by hand the surfaces of usually some but sometimes all areas of a plaque with 24K gold leaves, and then burnish the surface, which is a technique used by ancient Egyptians 3000 yrs ago (King Tutankhaman's artifacts were gold-leaf gilded) and used for thousands of years on architectural features and objects d'art in palaces and cathedrals.
 Gilding consists of applying small (3.5 inches x 3.5 inches) extremely thin rectangular leaves of pure gold to the surface to the plaque's surface using sizing.
 Excess leaf is cut off, and a protective clear coat is applied over the leaves.
 We often gild V-carved engraved letters, borders and artwork in wood or HDU substrates with 24K gold-leaf, leaving the backgrounds stained or painted.
 This technique is available for both 3-D and 2.5-D plaques.
-Examples of gold gilded plaques are shown in Fig 4 above, left side.
+An example of a gold-leaf gilded plaque is shown on the right.

 Silver Leaf Gilding.
 We gild by hand the surfaces of some areas of a plaque with pure (99.6%) fine silver leaves, and then burnish the surface, in a manner very similar to that of gold leaf described above.
 We can gild backgrounds, V-carved engraved letters, borders and artwork in for either wood or HDU substrates, or the entire plaque.
 This technique is available for both 3-D and 2.5-D plaques.
 Silver leaf must be sealed with two coats of Matthews polyurethane acrylic clear coat, or it will tarnish due to oxidation.
-An example of a silver gilded plaque in shown in Fig. 4 above, second plaque from the left.
+An example of a silver-leaf gilded plaque in shown on the right.

 We sometimes combine two of the above techniques together on the same plaque (but in different areas), i.e, we often gold-leaf a small area of a brass-plated plaque to hi-lite artwork or raised text, so as to provide visual interest in key areas of the plaque.
 Many of our original and creative 3-D designs are true works of art.

 The prices for each of these different styles for various size plaques is given on the PRICE webpage (click here or on PRICE in gold masthead) , listed by price code and plaque size, under Style Category 1.2.
 Or, feel free to call or email us for a price quote on a specific plaque.
 We will work with you to design and build the exact custom plaque you want.
 One of our knowledgeable and helpful Customer Service Representatives, Christie , Regina, or Liz, will respond to your request promptly.
-Call us at 951-698-8484 or email us at firstname.lastname@example.org.
+Call us at 951-698-8484 or email us at email@example.com.
 Or, you can fill out and submit our on-line Request a Quote form.
-We would like to make your plaque, and we are confident that you will be pleased with it.
 We take great pride in every product we make for our valued clients.
 We offer a 2 year warranty on all our products, and our indoor plaques will last many decades without degradation.

 You can go to another Section or Gallery page by clicking on an item in the pull-down menus in the gold masthead at the top of this page.